schumancd/neuromorphic-benchmarks/README.md

 # Repository for Neuromorphic Computing Benchmark Tasks

-Authors: Catherine D. Schuman, James S. Plank, and Robert Patton
+Authors: Catherine D. Schuman, James S. Plank, and J. Parker Mitchell

 This repository hosts a set of neuromorphic computing benchmark tasks.
 The initial set of tasks that are included in this repository are:
 - Network of oscillators